CINPLA/KNPsim/README.md

 6. Initialize the simulation by calling `simulator.initialize_simulator()`
 7. (optional) Create an instance of `State_saver`, to save the result.
 8. Run the simulation by calling `time_solver.solve()`

-# Reproducing the results of the paper
-In order to reproduce the results of (TODO: future paper), perform the following steps:
-1. Go to each subfolder in `KNPsim/examples` and run the examples.
-Each example has a README.md with details on how to run them.
-2. Move the resulting h5 files to `KNPsim/make_the_figures/data`.
-3. In `KNPsim/make_the_figures` there is a notbook for each figure.
-Open each notebook and run all the cells.
-Note that All the figures have been formatted in Inkscape for publication porposes.
-# References
-TODO